-When preparing for this question, consider the position you are applying for and how your current or past positions relate to it.
-Make a list of some of the key tasks you work on during an average work week.
-Then, look back at the job listing, and circle the tasks on your list that match the requirements of the position.
-Be sure to focus on those tasks when answering this question.
+Consider the position you are applying for and how your current or past positions relate to it.
+Make a list of some of the key tasks you do in a typical work week.
+Review your list and check off the tasks that match the requirements of the position you're seeking.
+Focus on those tasks when answering this question.

-Look at the job listing again, and make a list of 2 - 3 qualities the employer seems to be looking for in an applicant.
-Do they want someone who is organized?
-Who gets along well with others?
-Make sure that your answer to this question emphasizes how you demonstrate some of those key qualities on a regular basis at work.
+Take a close look at the job description, and make a list of two or three of the qualities the employer seems to be looking for in an applicant.
+The company may stress organizational skills or someone who gets along well with others.
+Make sure that your answer to this question emphasizes how you demonstrate those key qualities regularly at your current job.

-The more you can connect your past experience with the job opening, the more successful you will be at answering questions about your work week.
+The more you can connect your past experience with the job opening, the better you will be at answering the question.

 Tips for Answering

-Make your answers as specific as possible by providing a real-life example of each task.
-For instance, if you say that most weeks you work with the sales team to address any pressing customer service issues, explain one particular issue, and how you addressed it.
+Make your answers as specific as possible by providing real-life examples.
+For instance, if you say that you work with the sales team to address pressing customer service issues, cite an issue that came up and how you addressed it.

-If you have a job where every day is very similar, you might provide a more detailed look at one day, and explain that most days follow a similar pattern.
-However, still be sure to emphasize tasks that relate to the job listing.
+If you have a job where every day is very similar, provide a more detailed look at one day, and explain that most days follow a similar pattern.

 What Not to Say

-It should be obvious that it's not a good idea to talk about non-work related activities that you do on company time, but I've had applicants tell me how they are often late because they have to drive a child to school or like to take a long lunch break to work out at the gym.
+It should be obvious that it's not a good idea to talk about non-work related activities that you do on company time, but applicants have been known to chat about how they are often late to work or they like to take long lunch breaks to work out at the gym.

-- During a typical work week, one of my biggest tasks is checking in on my staff and assessing their progress on various projects.
-I like to meet first thing on Monday to discuss our priorities for the week, then meet again in the middle of the week to check progress, and meet once at the end of the week to discuss goal setting for the next week.
-I meet with smaller groups of my staff during the middle of the week to troubleshoot any issues.
+- During a typical work week, one of my biggest tasks is checking in on my staff and assessing progress on various projects.
+I like to meet first thing on Mondays to discuss our priorities for the week, then meet again in the middle of the week to check progress, and once at the end of the week to discuss goal setting for the next week.
+I meet with smaller groups of my staff in the middle of the week to troubleshoot any issues.
 For example, during a recent mid-week meeting, I noticed one team was a few days behind on a long-term project.
-I met with the team and, together, we came up with a strategy for increasing efficiency among the team.
-Along with constant interaction with my team, I also attend a weekly board meeting where I present my department’s progress to the executive board.
-On Fridays, once all these tasks are completed, I make sure I have completed all necessary communication for the week via email and in person, and create a list of priorities for next week.
+I met with the team and, together, we came up with a strategy for increasing efficiency.
+I also attend a weekly meeting where I present my department’s progress to the executive board.
+On Fridays, I make sure all tasks are completed and I've sent all the necessary communications via email and in person.
+Finally, I create a list of priorities for next week.

 - As an in-school social worker, my schedule varies widely every day.
-I spend the majority of my week in session with my clients.
-Typically these are one-on-one counseling sessions, but I also run multiple group sessions.
-I also spend a few hours everyday training, observing, and providing feedback for my social work interns.
-So about 50% of my time is spent working directly with clients, and 25% of my time is spent working with my interns.
-Another 25% is spent working directly with the school administration, attending and helping run meetings related to student progress and curriculum development.
-The rest of my time is spent completing paperwork on my clients, meeting with teachers to check in on particular students’ needs, and setting goals for the following week.
-You will see this adds up to more than 100% of my time: I always strive to go above and beyond for my clients.
+I spend most of my time in session with my clients.
+Typically these are one-on-one counseling sessions, but I also run group sessions.
+I also spend a few hours of everyday training, observing, and providing feedback for my social work interns.
+So about half of my time is spent working directly with clients, and a quarter of my time is spent working with my interns.
+Much of the rest of the time is spent working directly with the school administration, attending and helping run meetings related to student progress and curriculum development.
+I also have to complete paperwork on my clients, meet with teachers to check in on particular students’ needs, and set goals for the following week.

-- I begin most days by coming into the office early to make sure everything is ready for our first patients: this includes walking the doctor through his schedule and looking through our office scheduling system to check for any changes.
-I do a similar task at the end of the day: I respond to any messages in our scheduling system and walk the doctor through the plan for next day.
-The the majority of my duties include assisting patients, both in person and on the phone – I schedule their appointments and help address any issues.
-For example, when a patient calls with a last-minute concern, I work with the patient to find a time for them to come to the office as soon as possible.
-This pattern is similar most days of the week; however, one day a week, I lead a staff training seminar on a variety of topics, ranging from effective communication with patients to new health protocols.
-This is a new duty I actively sought out as a way to improve my leadership and presentation skills.
+- Most days I get into the office early to make sure everything is ready for our first patients.
+That includes walking the doctor through his schedule and looking through the office scheduling system to check for any changes.
+I do a similar task at the end of the day, responding to any messages in our scheduling system and walking the doctor through the plan for the next day.
+My duties include assisting patients, both in person and on the phone.
+I schedule their appointments and help address any issues.
+Many of our patients call with concerns that I can deal with immediately.
+The pattern is similar most days of the week, though I also lead a weekly staff training seminar on a variety of topics, ranging from effective communication with patients to new health protocols.
+I volunteered for that responsibility as a way to improve my leadership and presentation skills.